vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 {foo, bar} = {foo: 1, bar: 2};
 ```

 What happened here?
-Curly braces in `{a, b}` get interpreted as declaration of block rather than object destructuring assignment.
-Fortunately you can wrap the assignment in regular braces to make it work:
+Curly braces in `{a, b}` get interpreted as a declaration of a block rather than object destructuring assignment.
+Fortunately, you can wrap the assignment in regular braces to make it work:

 ```javascript
 ({foo, bar} = {foo: 1, bar: 2});